TolikPylypchuk/Matchmaker/docs/articles/patterns.md

 # Patterns

 One of two central ideas of this library is a _pattern_.
-Patterns are used to match the input value against a certain "shape".
+Patterns are used to match the input value against a certain 'shape'.
 For example, 'the input value is equal to some value' or 'the input value has some type'.

 ## The `IPattern<TInput, TMatchResult>` interface